Spencer P. Jones: Biography

 In November 1994 Jones released his debut solo album, Rumour of Death, which he co-produced with Dave McCluney for Red Eye Records and Polydor Records.
 Jones had started planning for his album in 1989 or 1990 but other projects intervened including Hell to Pay.
 Working with Jones on the album were Warren Ellis on violin (Dirty Three, Nick Cave and the Bad Seeds), Brian Henry Hooper on bass guitar (Beasts of Bourbon, Kim Salmon and the Surrealists), Peter Jones on drums (ex-Harem Scarem), Graham Lee on pedal steel guitar (ex-The Triffids), Nick Rischbieth on guitar (Sacred Cowboys), and Conway Savage on piano (Nick Cave and the Bad Seeds).

 Australian musicologist, Ian McFarlane, described the album as having "a timeless rock'n'roll feel with country elements".
 Fellow rock music journalist, Ed Nimmervoll, felt it was "a growling, introspective country rock album" with Spencer "a little unsure about the sound of his own voice but backing his vocals with strong songwriting, sparce[sic] arrangements, and a great performance".
 In March the following year he issued a single, "The World's Got Everything in It", from the album.
 The track had been written and first recorded by Minced Meat, a duo of Jones and Perkins, back in 1989; it was later re-recorded by Beasts of Bourbon.

 In late 1999 Jones formed a band, The Last Gasp, working with Hooper again on bass guitar, joined by Kieran Box on keyboards and Dan Luscombe on guitar (both from The Blackeyed Susans), and Timmy Jack Ray on drums (Powder Monkeys).
 By mid-November the following year Jones issued his second solo album, The Last Gasp.
 It was produced by Tony Cohen, Jones was backed by a nine-piece session band.
 Nimmervoll declared it was Album of the Week: "he's comfortable with the sound of his voice ...
 You can feel the smoky bar rooms this music was born in.
 The atmosphere is thick with music and attitude".
 I-94 Bar's The Barman noted the sound is "big, brassy and sprawling.
 Keyboard colourings abound, though there are sightings of Spencer's understated guitar".

-By November 2001 Jones released his next album, The Lost Anxiety Tapes, on MGM Distribution, featuring Cow Penalty with Arnie Daniels on guitar, Steve Hadley on bass guitar, Des Heffner on drums and Matt Heydon on keyboards, piano, organ, synthesiser, and percussion.
+By November 2001 Jones released his next album, The Lost Anxiety Tapes, on MGM Distribution, featuring Cow Penalty with Amie Daniels on guitar, Steve Hadley on bass guitar, Des Heffner on drums and Matt Heydon on keyboards, piano, organ, synthesiser, and percussion.
 The Barman found the tracks had "simple, but effective, rock tuneage that push the edges in all sorts of little ways and exhibit not an ounce of fat".
 Cosmik Debris Magazine's John Sekerka described Jones as one who "knows how to confuse, confound, amuse and delight" with his "various catchy melodies with provocative words, culminating in stupefying songs you'll be hard pressed not to hum".